Deliacolaco/deliacolaco.github.io/_projects/03-retail-margin-pricing-optimisation.md

 #### 2. Renegotiate VIC Furniture supplier costs

-Supplier costs—not discounting alone—are the primary driver of poor margins.
+Supplier costs, not discounting alone, are the primary driver of poor margins.
 Supplier renegotiation or category restructuring should be prioritised.

 #### 3. Eliminate the VIC Office Supplies 80% discount tier